Below is a guide to everything you need to consider when starting your own sportswear brand.

 What is your niche?

 There are very few opportunities left to create a new brand that doesn’t have a niche.
-Trying to replicate the big established mass market brands isn’t going to work.
+Trying to replicate the big established mass-market brands isn’t going to work.
 There is no way you can compete with their buying power or marketing resource and they have years of brand awareness that you don’t have yet.

-Therefore, you need to work out what your brands niche is.
+Therefore, you need to work out what your brand’s niche is.

 Once you have a concept in mind, you’ll need to conduct some market research before taking it any further.
 This will help you to understand the size of the market and make sure your concept offers something unique and different to existing brands.
 This is your USP.

-Build the brand.
+Build the brand:

 The product is only half the story.
-Sure, these need to represent your vision and stand up to your customer’s expectations but if you don’t have the brand aspect to your business, you will struggle to convince the public to purchase your product over another brands.
+Sure, these need to represent your vision and stand up to your customer’s expectations but if you don’t have the brand aspect to your business, you will struggle to convince the public to purchase your product over other brands.

 Ask yourself, how many times – consciously or unconsciously – have you found yourself more inclined to buy something because you love the brand it belongs to?
 This is the power of the brand.

 The brand is far more than your logo.
-This is the starting point of the brand experience but brand relates to everything the consumer touches or sees about your business.
+This is the starting point of the brand experience but the brand relates to everything the consumer touches or sees about your business.
 It needs to be 100% aligned to your product and brand strategy but crucially needs to resonate with your target audience and their expectations.